Quickly exit this site by pressing the Escape key

-The processing of personal data is governed in the United Kingdom by the Data Protection Act 2018 (the Act).
+The processing of personal data is governed in the United Kingdom by the UK GDPR and the Data Protection Act 2018 (the Act).
 Under the Act the Chief Constable of Gloucestershire Constabulary (hereafter referred to as we or us) is registered as a data controller.

 The following section explains how your data is collected, stored and used when you access services through this website.
 This platform is used by a number of Police forces in the UK.
 It is in addition to Gloucestershire Constabulary’s privacy notice, which you can view at the bottom of this document.